Origami-Cloudless-AI/software-engineering-project/README.md

 # Basic info (2/2)
 - Milestone 1: MWC is at the end of FEB. on **week 9**.
 - Milestone 2: NEXUS Demo day is on 27th March on **week 13**.
+- Project duration:
-  - week 3-16, 14 weeks, originally
+  1. Originally, 14 weeks, Week 3-16
-  - week 3-14, 12 weeks, preferably
+  2. Preferably, 12 weeks, Week 3-14
-  - week 3-12, 10 weeks, ideally
+  3. Ideally, 10 weeks, Week 3-12
-- 15 hours * 14 weeks == 210 hours
+- 15 hours * 14 weeks = 210 hours
-  1. 210 hours / 14 weeks == 15 hours/week, originally
+  1. Originally, 210 hours / 14 weeks = 15 hours/week
-  2. 210 hours / 12 weeks == 17.5 hours/week
+  2. Preferably, 210 hours / 12 weeks = 17.5 hours/week
-  3. 210 hours / 10 weeks  == 21 hours/week
+  3. Ideally, 210 hours / 10 weeks = 21 hours/week

-- UI (Dashboard & Control panel) parts should be prioritized.
+UI (Dashboard & Control panel) parts should be prioritized.

 # Project goal (1/2)
-We will reproduce [Roberto's demo video](https://youtu.be/xYntGeLmCSI), adding its ML training phase.
+We will reproduce [Roberto's demo video](https://youtu.be/xYntGeLmCSI), adding its ML training phase, along with TinyML MCU.
-While Roberto's demo uses relatively large hardware which may not belong to TinyML precisely (e.g. TinyML run on RTOS but not on Linux), those hardware (e.g. Jetson nano) usually come with a mature ready-made tool-stack to run ML examples immediately.
-There are 4 benefits of making use of Roberto's demo for this project.
+While this demo uses relatively large hardware which may not belong to TinyML strictly (e.g. TinyML should run on RTOS but not on Linux), we are gradully migrating to TinyML MCUs.
+There are 4 benefits of starting with the original setting:

-1. Jetson nano is a standalone GPU, where we run the following app locally at once before starting pipeline of other nodes.
+1. Jetson nano is a standalone GPU, where we run the following app locally at once before starting pipelining on other nodes.
    - Computer vision app, inc. ML models
    - dashboard on a webserver
-   - jupyter notebook
+   - Jupyter notebook

 # Project goal (2/2)
 2. We could learn from Jetson nano mature tool-stack what kind of tool-stack is still missing to implement TinyMLaaS.
-3. We could start with this existing demo immediately in runnable CI, and
+3. We could start with this existing demo immediately with runnable CI, and
 4. We are polishing it more fancy gradually towards TinyML as-a-Service.
 4. We could gradually migrating to TinyML by adding or replacing a node one by one.
    - For example, we could replace the data acquistion node with:
-    - camera + Arduino Nano 33 BLE Sense + RPI (for IP)
+     a.
+Camera sensor + Arduino Nano 33 BLE Sense + RPI (for IP)
-    - camera + RPI pico with WiFi
+     b.
+Camera sensor + RPI pico with WiFi

 Our final goal is to run ML on a mirocontrooler node but it's better to start with the safer configuration at first.